 While we have established a significant market share in our existing territories, we believe that there is still opportunity for growth within our existing footprint.
 We will continue to seek out insurance agency partners who have a commitment to our niche and an ability to sell the value represented by our products.
 Our long-term growth plan also involves expanding geographically into states where we believe current insurance laws provide an attractive market within our niche for our existing products and services.
+We became licensed in Utah and Arizona in the third quarter of 2019 and plan to write business in the second quarter of 2021 in AZ.
 We will consider geographic expansion opportunities that allow us to leverage existing agency relationships whose footprints overlap our own.
-Growth opportunities will always be carefully evaluated with long term profitability at the forefront of the decision-making process.
+Growth opportunities will always be carefully evaluated with long term profitability at the forefront of the decision making process.